andytudhope/thebluebook/source/tangled-bank/index.md

 “Life is as infinitely great and profound as the immensity of the stars above us.
 One can only look at it through the narrow keyhole of one’s personal existence.
 But through it one perceives more than one can see.
 So above all one must keep the keyhole clean.” — Franz Kafka

+“But if there is a defect anywhere, it is not in _them_, but in your expectations of what they should be able to do!” — Douglas R. Hofstadter

 “I turned again to the child, the ugliest but the latest and therefore, biologically, the most advanced human being on earth.
 What did he know?
 It is our knowledge — the things we are sure of — that makes the world go wrong and keeps us from seeing and learning from God’s everyday revelations of the truth.
 This “knowledge and belief” that is so false and so impious is said to be inborn.
 Is it?
 I asked my new-born baby boy and he answered; and his answer is the best news I, a veteran reporter, have ever had to report […] I can afford to let the mother, with her brains, provide the science and the business side of my child’s up-bringing; I, the father, will furnish the love (which women call “spoiling”), the art, the sport, the doubt divine.
 She can impart knowledge, I the highly cultivated ignorance.
 As I explained to Pete one day when we lay back bloated and contemplative after a deep feed of mother’s milk, his dear mamma will make of him a strong, knowing, successful man, I will leave him a fine fellow, who, whether he is a poet or a politician, a businessman, a reporter or a lounge lizard, can play the game and win, without believing in it or in his own lies: a humorous man of the world, a true prophet of the beautiful life to come on this earth and, perhaps, if he is good, the father of a girl baby.” — Lincoln Steffens

 “Our several senses, which feel so personal and impromptu, and seem at times to divorce us from other people, reach far beyond us.
 They’re an extension of the genetic chain that connects us to everyone who has ever lived; they bind us to other people and to animals, across time and country and happenstance.
 They bridge the personal and the impersonal, the one private soul with its many relatives, the individual with the universe, all of life on Earth.
 In REM sleep, our brain waves range between eight and thirteen hertz, a frequency at which flickering light can trigger epileptic seizures.
 The tremulous earth quivers gently at around ten hertz.
 So, in our deepest sleep, we enter synchrony with the trembling of the earth.
 Dreaming, we become the Earth’s dream.” — Diane Ackerman